vhartman/vhartman.github.io/_posts/2019-12-15-Deutsche-Bahn.md

 It might be possible that the number of ticket sales is naively extrapolated from the prvious sales, causing some jumps in prices, and going back to the previous level after a 'calmer' period.

 If anybody knows more about the topic, please reach out to me!

+**Edit:** Apparently some railway operators use a strategy called [yield management](https://en.wikipedia.org/wiki/Yield_management) to maximize revenue for a given route (according to [trainline](https://faq.trainline.eu/article/192-sudden-ticket-price-increase-decrease)).
+While common practice with airlines, I was not aware that this is done for rail as well.